-2.All the aforementioned applications were approved.

-3. The CoC received over 90 original and additional vouchers for the 811 MV program and have successfully housed households experiencing homelessness with all the initial program vouchers.
-All 30 vouchers for the EHV program for homeless households have also been issued.
-The Foster Youth to Independence Program has leased 92 youth experiencing homelessness with Tenant Protection Vouchers.
+- 2.All the aforementioned applications were approved. - 3.
+The CoC received over 90 original and additional vouchers for the 811 program and have issued vouchers that includes vouchering and housing families experiencing homelessness with all the initial program vouchers.
+All 30 vouchers for the EHV program for homeless households have been issued.
+The Foster Youth to Independence Program has leased 92 Tenant Protection Vouchers has for youth experiencing homelessness.

+1C-7e.
 Coordinating with PHA(s) to Apply for or Implement HCV Dedicated to Homelessness Including American Rescue Plan Vouchers.
+1

 NOFO Section VII.B.1.g.

-Did your CoC coordinate with any PHA to apply for or implement funding provided for Housing Choice Vouchers dedicated to homelessness, including vouchers provided through the American Rescue Plan?
-Yes dedicated to nonnelessiness, including volchers provided through the American Research and
+Did your Colledicated t oC coordinate with any PHA to apply for or implement funding provided for Housing Choice Vouchers o homelessness, including vouchers provided through the American Rescue Plan?
+Yes

+•

+1C-7e.1 .
 Coordinating with PHA(s) to Administer Emergency Housing Voucher (EHV) Program-List of PHAs with MOUs.

 Not Scored-For Information Only

+Not Scored-For Information Only

+Did your C Yes

+Did your C Yes

+f you seled Yes

-Did your CoC enter into a Memorandum of Understanding (MOU) with any PHA to administer the EHV Program?
+f you seled oC enter into a Memorandum of Understanding (MOU) with any PHA to administer the EHV Program?
 Yes

-If you select yes, you must use the list feature below to enter the name of every PHA your CoC has entered into a MOU with to administer the Emergency Housing Voucher Program.

-PHA

-Housing Authority...
+FY2021 CoC Application Page 16 11/12/2021 ------------------------ --------- ------------